SERVICES

 We recognise that to live well, free from addiction, that this is not just simply a matter of assisting you on a pathway to recover and integrate into community but that this comes with the understanding that it will require change in a number of aspects of an individual’s life.

-Impact Recovery Residential Rehabilitation programs are structured live-in programs for individuals struggling with alcohol and/or related issues, and their associated mental health issues.
+The Impact Recovery residential program is a structured community living program for individuals struggling with homelessness, alcohol, drug and/or related issues, and their associated mental health issues.

-Our residential treatment programs offer a person-centred approach, focusing on overall lifestyle changes, not simply abstinence from alcohol or drug use.
+Our program offers a person-centred approach, focusing on overall lifestyle changes, not simply abstinence from alcohol or drug use.

 Our program caters to men and women aged 18 years or over.
 Our focus is on providing a strengths based approach with therapeutic interventions and positive peer support to teach and encourage self-responsibility and guide you towards optimal health and wellbeing.
-You can tailor your treatment experience to meet your individual needs and goals.
+The program is tailored to meet your individual needs and goals.

 This is a 12+ month residential program.
-While participants can leave at any point, it is recommended they stay for at least 9 months, as research has proven that their chances of remaining abstinent are higher, the longer they stay in the program.
+While participants can leave at any point, it is recommended they stay for at least 10 months, as research has proven that their chances of remaining abstinent are higher, the longer they stay in the program.
+Our philosophy is that each person is different, and we have had participants stay with us longer than 12 months.
+We adopt the principle that your recovery journey takes as long as it needs to, we are here to support you.

 Program Elements